rbrutherford3/Site-Builder/docs/README.md

     aws_secret_key = "GOOGLE_RECAPTCHA_V3_SECRET_KEY_2"
 ```

-Note that, without these files, the installations `lesley.py` and `baltaa.py` will fail.
-Some installations include supporting files, such as `.sql` database installations that are required to set the site up for initial use.
+Note that, without these files, all installations will fail.
+Some installations also include supporting files, such as `.sql` database installations that are required to set the site up for initial use.

 ## Usage

-To install the Spiff Industries website on a server, simply run `site.py` as root:
+To install the Spiff Industries website with all it's components on a server, simply run `all.py` as root:
 ```
-sudo python3 site.py
+sudo python3 all.py
 ```
 If installing on a development server, use the `--debug` or `-d` option:
 ```
-sudo python3 site.py --debug
+sudo python3 all.py --debug
 ```
-Note that each module has its own installation, including the root module which inludes all the root HTML files.  `site.py` invokes all of these modules separately.
-If you wish to be more selective, you can run scripts indvidually, instead.
+Note that each module has its own installation, including the root module `spiffindustries.py` which includes all the root HTML files.  `all.py` invokes all of these modules separately.
+If you wish to be more selective, you can run scripts individually, instead.
 They are:

 - `spiffindustries.py`
 - `baltaa.py`